bk20x/Simple-Object-Notation/README.md

 ### This project uses this beautiful package:
 ###  alexa: A Lexical Analyzer Generator -- https://github.com/quil-lang/alexa

-#### Below is a little example of tokenization and accessing fields or elements from Son objects and lists:
+#### Right below is a little example of tokenization and accessing fields or elements from Son objects and lists:  --- and below that you will find the syntax  ^_^
 ```

 (use-package :son) ;; or prefix exports with son: